Ybalrid/Ogre_glTF/README.md

  This project is Open Source.
 If you can improve it in any way, Pull Requests are welcommed!

  Here's the list of the contributors that hepled out with this projet:
+  - [Stuggy](https://github.com/Stuggy) Implemented the retreival of node local transform, if you just want a model, but has to apply the scene nodes transform on them
   - [Stig Atle](https://twitter.com/stigatle) @stig-atle
   - [Crashy](https://twitter.com/LMCrashy) helped figure out how to correctly bind the skeleton base pauses, and how to get relative transform in the keyframes
   - [Matías](https://twitter.com/matiasgoldberg) being the main author/maintainer of the Ogre 2.x for awnsering countless silly questions over twitter, gitter and the forums... ^^"